l3-hpc/visit-for-fvcom/README.md

 VisIt scripts for plotting data from FVCOM output files

 # Getting the code
-Instructions are on the website, or in the README.md after cloning the repo.
+Instructions are on the [GitHub README](https://github.com/l3-hpc/visit-for-fvcom#readme), or in the README.md after cloning the repo.
 To clone the repo, from Linux/Mac terminal or Windows git bash, do
 ```
 git clone https://github.com/l3-hpc/visit-for-fvcom
 cd visit-for-fvcom